nrfconnect/sdk-nrfxlib/bsdlib/doc/gnss_extension.rst

 This is done to generate a quick fix in a subsequent session and is termed as a hot or warm start (depending on the data that is used from the last session).
 Such session data can be deleted using the delete mask that is supplied to the :c:func:`nrf_setsockopt` function call while starting the GPS module.
 A value of 0 in the delete mask is an indication to keep all the previous data.
-The bit masks for the different types of data that can be deleted is defined in the GNSS socket API documentation of :cpp:type:`nrf_gnss_delete_mask_t`.
+The bit masks for the different types of data that can be deleted is defined in the GNSS socket API documentation of :c:type:`nrf_gnss_delete_mask_t`.

 Stopping the GPS
 ****************